 In either case, the muscles have to work extra hard to keep each position in place.
 What happens next?
 Tired, aching muscles from head to toe give up and the body goes into an inevitable slump, creating “bad posture”.

 The Safe-for-You Power Stance From Previous Eras

 These three photos (left to right: 1912, 1903, 1940s) show the power stance before it became a cultural phenomenon.
 With each man, the front of the pelvis is gently sloping down between the legs.
 The chests are relaxed, thus maintaining spinal column integrity as seen in the lifeguard whose column is one even depth and is one tall line.
 The shoulders are in place without force and weight is in the heels.
 The bodies look strong, yet not overly muscular.
-Wanna learn this yourself?
-We can teach you how to stand without strain and pain.

 More posture myths